A personalized skincare routine with proven ingredients and steps is the only thing you need to get flawless skin!

 The most effective skincare ingredients and steps for THE DAY ROUTINE:

 We want to keep this routine as quick and easy as possible to maintain since you’re probably tired and in a hurry.

 If your skin produces a lot of oil while you sleep, it’s necessary to do a cleanse, but not as thorough as in the nighttime routine.
 Wash your face with a good cleanser containing AHAs/BHAs, ideally salicylic acid and/or lactic acid.
 We recommended this CLEAR cleanser from Paula’s choice that contains salicylic acid (BHAs) which gives you an extra good pore cleanse.
 We also recommended this cleanser from SkinMedica, it contains both AHA and BHA, which is great!

 If you wake up without any sebum, just add a splash of micellar water onto a cotton pad and rub it carefully around your face.
 Wash your face with cold water.
 You can use any micellar water, this one from Bioderma is cheap and great, and it’s extra gentle.

-Apply serums of your choice that are suited for day-time use.
-In other words, you can use any of the serums we talked about, except retinol which is best to use at night.
+Apply serums of your choice that are suited for daytime use.
+In other words, you can use any of the serums we talked about in the nighttime routine, except retinol which is best to use at night.
 Use water-based serums if you prefer a matte finish.